Skip to main content

 Overview

-At HackerOne, we prioritize security and transparency in every aspect of our technology.
-In developing Hai, the generative AI (GenAI)-powered capabilities within the HackerOne platform, we worked closely with customers, security researchers, and industry experts to ensure Hai meets the highest industry standards for safety, trust, and security.
+At HackerOne, security and transparency guide every stage of our technology development.
+Hai, the generative AI (GenAI) system embedded within the HackerOne platform, is built in close collaboration with customers, security researchers, and industry experts to meet the highest standards of safety, trust, and security.

-✅ Testing coverage through HackerOne’s bug bounty programs.
-Hai is in scope in HackerOne’s bug bounty program, including authorization boundaries and cross-user or cross-organization data access.
+• Hai is fully in scope for HackerOne’s bug bounty program, including authorization boundaries and cross-user or cross-organization data access.
 Security researchers are encouraged to test and validate Hai’s integrity.

 Data Security and Confidentiality